peteh/pyuhand/README.md

 ```

 ## Complex Motions
 Uhand2 comes with a Windows application that can create complex motions and save them to xml files.
-The library provides you with the ability to replay these recorded motions as well.
+The pyuhand library provides you with the ability to replay these recorded motions as well.
 Some samples can be found in the *motions* folder.

 ```python
 import pyuhand